gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 </p>
 <ul>
 <li><p>
-<code>a[x, y, z]</code>
+<code class="highlighter-rouge">a[x, y, z]</code>
 </p>
 <p>
-It owns an Identifier expression <code>a</code> as its car element and three Identifier expressions <code>x</code>, <code>y</code> and <code>z</code> as its indices.
+It owns an Identifier expression <code class="highlighter-rouge">a</code> as its car element and three Identifier expressions <code class="highlighter-rouge">x</code>, <code class="highlighter-rouge">y</code> and <code class="highlighter-rouge">z</code> as its indices.
 </p>
 </li>
 </ul>
 <h3><span class="caption-index-3">3.3.16</span><a name="anchor-3-3-16"></a>Caller</h3>
 <p>
-A <code>Caller</code> expression consists of a car element and a series of expressions that represent arguments.
+A <code class="highlighter-rouge">Caller</code> expression consists of a car element and a series of expressions that represent arguments.
 It may optionally own a Block expression if a block is specified and may own a Caller expression as its trailer if that is described in a leader-trailer syntax.
 </p>
 <p>
-As with an <code>Identifier</code> expression, a <code>Caller</code> expression can also have attributes.
+As with an <code class="highlighter-rouge">Identifier</code> expression, a <code class="highlighter-rouge">Caller</code> expression can also have attributes.
 They can be described just after a closing parenthesis of an argument list.
 </p>
 <p>
 The class diagram is:
 </p>
-<pre><code>                                              +----------------+
+<pre class="highlight"><code>                                              +----------------+
 +----------------------------+            car |      Expr      |
 |          Caller            |    +-----------+----------------|
 |----------------------------|    |           |                |